Skip to content

 Does Belleview require advanced septic systems?

-Belleview is inside the Silver Springs BMAP.
-Within the Priority Focus Area, new and replacement systems must be enhanced nutrient-reducing (ENR) systems that cut total nitrogen by at least 65 percent.
-A licensed contractor can confirm whether your specific parcel falls inside the Priority Focus Area during the site evaluation.
+Belleview is inside the combined Silver and Rainbow BMAP.
+Across the BMAP area, on any lot size, new and replacement systems must be DEP-approved enhanced nutrient-reducing (ENR) systems achieving at least 65 percent nitrogen reduction.
+A licensed contractor can confirm whether your specific parcel falls inside the BMAP boundary during the site evaluation.

 Belleview has a sewer plant.
 Am I on sewer or septic?

 The City operates a wastewater treatment plant and is expanding it, but many properties in and around Belleview remain on septic, especially newer areas and homes outside the collection system.
-If you are unsure, the contractor you are matched with can confirm what serves your property.
+If you are unsure, the contractor we send your request to can confirm what serves your property.

 How do I start a septic project in Belleview?

 Tell us about your property using the quote form.
-We forward it to a licensed local septic contractor who handles the FDEP permit, the soil evaluation, and the installation, then contacts you for a free, no-obligation quote.
+We forward it to a licensed local septic contractor who handles the FDEP permit, the soil evaluation, and the work itself, then contacts you for a free, no-obligation quote.